COVID-19 Communication, Information & Updates!

 - Items ordered will be delivered daily to rooms after lunch (approx. 1pm) Monday-Friday.
 Items that cannot be delivered will be secured in the social services office.

-All Portage Manor staff are trying and working very hard to make everyone as comfortable as possible.
+All Portage Manor staff are working very hard to make everyone as comfortable as possible.
 This is not ideal for anyone and we understand there will be frustrations.
 Please know these actions are not taken lightly, we do not wish to cause any discomfort.
 We are following guidance to make every effort to keep residents well.

 - Appointments: Doctor appointments that are not critical have been suspended per Physician discretion.
 We have set up a private area for “tele-medicine” and have successfully accomplished several specialist appointments.
 Lab still comes on-site for “essential laboratory needs only”.
 We are working closely with our Medical Director, he is seeing his patients through tele-medicine as well.

 - Temperatures: All residents are checked routinely prophylactically.
 Symptom assessments are done by licensed/trained staff routinely and as needed.

 - Limited Access: We have limited who enters the building.
 Only essential individuals are permitted to enter the building, after they are screened with temperatures and a series of questions.
 No one is permitted beyond the front doors if they do not pass the screening.
 Face-mask’s are then applied and worn in all resident areas.
 Hand hygiene is monitored and strictly enforced.

 - Security: We have added more security to help with the demanding task of monitoring doors/entries.

 - Staff: Staff are to stay home if ill and to contact their medical provider.
 The Infection Prevention Nurse at the facility is ensuring those staff members that are off due to illness or who have traveled recently, may return to work when they no longer pose a risk to others.